Dual Free Adaptive Mini-batch SDCA for Empirical Risk Minimization: Convergence analysis

 \end{lemma}

-Comparing with conclusion in \cite{csiba2015primal}, their results are weaker since they only allow fixed sampling distribution $p$ through all iteration (which cannot adapt).
-Our Algorithm~\ref{Alg: adfSDCA} hence enjoys better convergence rate at each iteration by setting sampling probabilities as derived in \eqref{eq: optimal probabilities}.
-One may note that we utilize more data information by applying this adaptive sampling strategy.
+Comparing with conclusion in \cite{csiba2015primal}, their results are weaker since they allow any fixed sampling distribution $p$.
+Out result enjoys better convergence rate at each iteration by setting sampling probabilities as \eqref{eq: optimal probabilities}.
+The shortage is at each iteration, we need extra $O(nnz(\{x_1,\dots,x_n\}))$ operations to derive $\kappa$.
 Comparing with conclusion in \cite{csiba2015stochastic}, their optimal probabilities can be only applied on quadratic loss function.
-While in our case, it can apply on any convex loss function and specific non-convex function, whose average is convex.
+While in our case, it can apply on any convex loss function and specific non-convex function (average convex).